Prestige Brands gets U.S. antitrust approval to buy Insight with divestiture

 Wellspring Pharmaceuticals has agreed to buy Bonine, the FTC said.

-Prestige, whose growth has mainly been powered by acquisitions, bought the Dramamine brand in the United States in January 2011 and a year later purchased 17 North American OTC healthcare brands from GlaxoSmithKline Plc (GSK.L).
+Prestige, whose growth has mainly been powered by acquisitions, bought the Dramamine brand in the United States in January 2011 and a year later purchased 17 North American OTC healthcare brands from GlaxoSmithKline Plc.
+(Reporting by Diane Bartz; Editing by Lisa Shumaker)